Songtech-0912/songtech-0912.github.io/content/differential-equations/index.md

 The idea is to move all the terms in $x$ to one side, move all the terms in $y$ to the other side, and integrate both sides.
 This gives a **general solution** to the differential equation, which is a family of functions.
 A particular solution (a single exact function) can be found if initial conditions are provided.

+### The exponential change equation

-As an example, consider the exponential change differential equation, where $k$ is a constant:
+A good example of applying the separation of variables is the process of solving the **exponential change** differential equation, where $k$ is a constant:

 {% math() %}
 \frac{dy}{dt} = ky
 {% end %}

-This differential equation is saying that an unknown function $y(t)$ changes through time proportionally to its value.
+This differential equation essentially says that an unknown function $y(t)$ changes through time proportionally to its value.
 It's natural that this would lead to exponential behavior: as the value of $y$ it changes more and more rapidly.
 The precise type of change depends on sign - if $k$ is positive, then the change is growth, if $k$ is negative, the change is decay.
+Thus equation is sometimes also known as the _exponential growth_ or _exponential decay_ equation (depending on context).

+Exponential change equations occur in many areas of math and science.
+A specific example is the half-life of a radioactive isotope.
+Radioactive isotopes (such as Uranium-238 or Carbon-14) are unstable atoms that spontaneously decay into other atoms.
+In this case, $y$ represents the number of atoms of the particular isotope that have not yet decayed, while $k$ is a negative number that controls the _rate of decay_.
+Another example is the light intensity under the ocean.
+In this case, $L$ represents the light intensity as a function of distance under the ocean's surface.

-To solve, we will use separation of variables, which involves treating the derivative as almost a fraction.
+But let us put aside the physical details and just examine the mathematics used to solve the differential equation.
+We will use separation of variables, which involves treating the derivative almost like a fraction.
 We first multiply both sides by $dt$:

 {% math() %}
 \frac{dy}{dt} dt = ky dt